 - +4 to one stat, -2 to two different stats

-- Size: Halflings are Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a -1 penalty to their Maneuver Offense and Maneuver Defense, and a +1 size bonus on Stealth checks.
+- Size: Halflings are Small creatures and thus gain a +1 size bonus to their AC, a +1 size bonus on Stealth checks, a -1 penalty to their Maneuver Offense and Maneuver Defense, and their Walk speed is reduced by -10 feet.

 - Type: Halflings have the Humanoid type, with the Halfling subtype.

-- Base Speed: Halflings have a base land speed of 20 feet.
+- Base Speed: Halflings have a Walk speed of 20 feet (due to size).